caykey/gtb-web/README.md

 My version of this tool is publically avaliable at https://luke.mx/gtb/ and can be used for Hypixel, The Hive and Mineplex.

 ## Contribute
 You can contribute to this project mostly by adding words to the `wordlist-xxxx.txt` files if you notice any are missing.
 Don't forget to separate each with a comma except after the last word.
-No need to add them in alphabetical order.

 ## CactiveClient GTB Module